 Container Orchestration handles the life cycles of the containers, specifically in big dynamic environments.
 Software teams employ container orchestration for controlling and automating different tasks like:

 Kubernetes is a freeware container management software that is held by CNCF(Cloud Native Computing Foundation).
 Kubernetes is also called an improved edition of Borg.
 Kubernetes is developed by Google for handling both lengthy and batch processes.
 Kubernetes has the ability to automate the deployment, resizing application, etc.

 Need of Kubernetes

-To satisfy the evolving business requirements, we should have the ability to quickly develop the new services and applications.
+To satisfy the evolving business requirements, we should have the ability to quickly develop new services and applications.
 We can start cloud development in microservices containers that allow rapid development and renders it simpler to optimize and transform the available applications.
 Production applications extend different containers, and we deploy the containers throughout different server hosts.
-Kubernetes Provides you the management and orchestration ability need to deploy containers.
+Kubernetes Provides you with the management and orchestration ability need to deploy containers.